 Beanbags are one of the most useful learning tools you can find.
 The low cost and seemingly endless instant activities make beanbags a good choice for learning and having fun!
-Use these bean bag challenges with or without a partner.
-You can use them for party contests, skill building, fitness challenges, number counting exercises, and social partner activities that enhance communication skills.
-With these fun bean bag games for kids, your child will learn math skills while practicing hand-eye coordination!
+Use these bean bag game ideas with or without a partner.
+You can use a bean bag challenge for party contests, skill building, fitness challenges, number counting exercises, and social partner activity that enhances communication skills.
+With these fun bean bag games for kids, your child can learn math skills while practicing hand-eye coordination!

 1. Clap N’ Catch Bean Bag Challenges

 Have your child try to throw the beanbag in the air and then clap his hands before catching the bag.
 Once they get good at that the child can make it even more challenging by trying to clap two, three, or even four times while the beanbag is in the air.
 It is great for giving them a goal to work towards and improving their coordination.

 2. Bean Bag Balance

 Have your child try to balance as many bean bags as possible on themselves while they keep staking.
 See how many bean bags can be added.
 See how many different body parts can be used to balance the bean bags (forehead, top of the head, back the of neck, shoulder, bent elbow, wrist, top the of thigh, knee, top of the foot, etc).
 Notice the difficulty level of different body areas.
 Are you ready for more bean bag games for kids?
 Here are four more ideas.

 3. Bean Bag Catch